section9-lab/incubator-wayang-website/README.md

-# Apache Wayang (incubating) Website
+# Apache Wayang Website
-The source repository for the website of Apache Wayang (incubating).
+The source repository for the website of Apache Wayang.

 ### Clone the website repo